 Richard H. Frankel

 Richard Frankel studies the intersection of civil rights, civil procedure and federal courts.
-He is the founder and director of the law school's Appellate Litigation Clinic.
+He is the founder and director of the law school's Federal Litigation and Appeals Clinic.

 Under Professor Frankel’s direction, students in the clinic litigate appeals on behalf of indigent and other needy individuals in federal and state courts, in accordance with local student practice rules.
 Case areas that the Clinic has focused on include employment discrimination, immigration, prisoner civil rights, family law, and environmental protection.
 Representative decisions include Byrd v.
 Shannon, 715 F.3d 117 (3d Cir.
 2013), Adkins v.
 VIM Recycling, Inc., 644 F.3d 483 (7th Cir.
 2011), and Liggon-Redding v.
 Estate of Sugarman, 659 F.3d 258 (3d Cir.
 2011).